How to Get User Input in Python from Keyboard?

 mode=int(raw_input('How old are you?:'))

-As we are taking input from the user, we can not ensure the proven datatype as float or int.
+As we are taking input from the user, we can not ensure if the given user input value type is numeric data type (float or int) or not.

 So it is good practice to catch the error using try and except.